Reflecting His Image

 One thing I've asked my friend to hold me accountable for is writing.
 It was so awesome to recently go back and read my old journals, songs and poems and see how closer God has brought me to Himself over the past few years!
 I haven't been writing as consistently for the past few months and that's something I'd like to pick back up.
 My goal is to write everyday (if not, 5x per week) this summer!
 I also want to be more consistent with accountability and discipleship.
 Titus 2 reminds me that whether I'm classified as an older or younger woman I need to be involved in some sort of discipleship.
 I am NEVER too busy for discipleship.
 I've let my schedule get in the way of that so many times throughout my years at Mizzou.
 But it is truly key.
 Discipleship is not just a weekly Bible study or a bi-weekly small group - it's a daily choice to simply live in community with someone else and it's something all believers are called to do, regardless if you're in a campus ministry.
 It's our duty to hold each other accountable and further the Gospel.

-So, I’ll pose a question that was posed in small group last night: Is there a particular aspect of your womanhood in which you sense a need for the Lord to give a total makeover?
+So, I'll pose a question that was posed in small group last night: Is there a particular aspect of your womanhood that you sense a need for the Lord to give a total makeover?
 If so, who do you have to hold you accountable as you continue on your journey to look more like Christ?

 The following video is of a singer who goes by Pearl.
 She’s an independent artist from South Carolina who recently moved to Chicago with her husband.
 Support another sister in the Lord as she continues to spread the message of Christ through music!
 Check her out here!